Learning Semantic Atomic Skills for Multi-Task Robotic Manipulation: Experiments

 \subsection{Experiment Setup}

 We evaluate our approach on a suite of simulated and real-world manipulation tasks.
+We use RLBench~\cite{james2019rlbench} as the simulation benchmark.
+Compared with LIBERO~\cite{liu2023libero} and MetaWorld~\cite{yu2020meta}, which largely emphasize pick-and-place variants or short single-stage motions, RLBench provides visually rich tasks with greater structural diversity and multi-stage interactions, making it a more suitable testbed for our setting.

-For simulation, we use RLBench~\cite{james2019rlbench}, which provides diverse and visually rich manipulation tasks with skills such as pick-and-place, sweeping, and closing.
-For real-world evaluation, we design several bimanual tasks to assess the practicality and robustness of our method.
+For real-world evaluation, we design both bimanual and single-arm tasks to assess the practicality and robustness of our method.

 RLBench uses a Franka Panda arm with front-view and wrist-view RGB cameras as observations.
-In the real world, we adopt an ALOHA-style~\cite{zhao2023learning, fu2024mobile} dual-arm robot equipped with one front camera and two wrist cameras, and use their RGB images as input.
+In the real world, we adopt an ALOHA-style~\cite{zhao2023learning, fu2024mobile} dual-arm robot equipped with one front camera and two wrist cameras (see \cref{fig:hardware}), and use their RGB images as input.
 All images in both settings are resized to a resolution of $224\times224$.

-\textbf{Expert Demonstrations.} In RLBench, we select six tasks and collect 100 demonstrations per task using the provided script-based policies.
-In the real-world setting, we design three bimanual tasks and teleoperate the robot to collect 100 demonstrations for each task.
-Illustrations of all tasks are provided in~\cref{fig:exp illustration}.
+\textbf{Expert Demonstrations.} In RLBench, we select twelve most complex tasks and collect 100 demonstrations per task using the provided script-based policies.
+In the real-world setting, we design three bimanual tasks and four single-arm tasks, and teleoperate the robot to collect 100 and 50 demonstrations for each task, respectively.
+Illustrations of tasks in real-world experiments are provided in \cref{fig:exp illustration}.